 - Affiliated Associate Professor of the Institute for Research on Poverty, UW-Madison

-Dr. David J. Pate Jr. is a leading expert on low income African-American men, fatherhood, and child support.
+Dr. David J. Pate Jr. is an expert on low income African-American men, fatherhood, and child support.
 Dr. Pate studies how black men are affected by the social welfare system and the challenges that impede their ability to attain economic security.

-His research projects involve the use of qualitative research methods to examine life course events of non-custodial African-American men.
-This includes their ability to be gainfully employed, engage with their children, and sustain a good quality of life.
+His research projects involve the use of qualitative research methods to examine life course events of African-American men and boys.

 - Ph.D., Social Welfare, University of Wisconsin-Madison, 2003